shiming-chen/shiming-chen.github.io1/README.md

 Email: gchenshiming@gmail.com / g_shmchen@163.com

-This repository forked and updated from https://github.com/liu-xb/liu-xb.github.io.
+This repository is forked and revised from https://github.com/liu-xb/liu-xb.github.io.
 Welcome to fork my repositories if your are interested in my source codes.